demitry/eventgrid-viewer-blazor/infrastructure/README.md

 - s - Site name - The name of the Azure web app ie as-cse-egvb-dev (required)
 - p - Hosting plan name - The name of the Azure app service plan ie asp-cse-egvb-dev (required)
 - e - Environment - Environment ie dev, test (required)
-- l - Location - Azure location ie eastus, westus (required)
+- l - Location - Azure location ie westeurope, westus (required)
-- r - Repo url - The git repository where the codebase is located ie ```https://github.com/Azure-Samples/eventgrid-viewer-blazor.git``` (required)
+- r - Repo url - The git repository where the codebase is located ie ```https://github.com/demitry/eventgrid-viewer-blazor.git``` (required)
-- b - Repo branch - The git repository branch to use ie main (required)
+- b - Repo branch - The git repository branch to use ie dproject branch (required)
 - a - Enable auth - The flag to enable Azure AD authentication.
 Default is false (optional)
 - k - Keyvault name - The name of the Azure Keyvault to store Azure AD secrets if enabling authentication.
 Default is none (optional)
 - d - Azure AD domain - The Azure AD Primary Domain if enabling authentication ie ```{youraccount}.onmicrosoft.com```.
 Default is none (optional)